pergus/netbox-zabbix/README.md

 Is it possible to let other views inherit field etc like NetBoxOnlyDevicesView does?

+Add Tabs for matching Device and matching hosts between "Host Group Mapping" and Changlog for Host Group Mappings

 ### General
 | Action                                                       | Status        |
 | ------------------------------------------------------------ | ------------- |